Proud to Fall

 "Proud to Fall" is the first single released by Ian McCulloch from his debut solo album Candleland, in 1989.
 The song reached number one on the Billboard Modern Rock Tracks chart in the US and number fifty-one on the UK Singles Chart.
+In September 2023, for the 35th anniversary of Modern Rock Tracks (by which time it had been renamed to Alternative Airplay), Billboard ranked the song at number 73 on its list of the 100 most successful songs in the chart's history.

 Track listing

 All tracks written by Ian McCulloch except "The Circle Game" by Joni Mitchell.